laduplessis/Introduction-to-BEAST2/README.md

 You will see that the `Clock Model` and the `Tree` columns in the table both changed to say `noncoding`.
 Now we will rename both models such that the following options and generated log files more easy to read.
 The resulting setup should look as shown in [Figure 2](#fig:link).

-> Click on the first drop-down menu in the \texttt{Clock Model} column and rename the shared clock model to `clock`.
+> Click on the first drop-down menu in the `Clock Model` column and rename the shared clock model to `clock`.
 >
 > Likewise rename the shared tree to `tree`.